• Skip to primary navigation

 • During the 10 minutes of natural release, position an oven rack a few racks from the top and preheat the oven on HIGH BROIL.
 Also, spray an aluminum-foil-lined baking sheet with nonstick spray in preparation for the final step.

 • Using tongs, transfer the wings from the Instant Pot to a large mixing bowl.
 Season with salt, pepper, garlic powder, and onion powder.
-Add about ½ cup of the BBQ sauce and gently toss until evenly coated.
+Add about ½ cup of the bbq sauce and gently toss until evenly coated.

 • Again, grab your tongs and place the seasoned and sauced wings on the prepared baking sheet in a single even layer, leaving space in between.
 Brush the tops with the remaining sauce, then broil for 20 minutes, flipping halfway through.
 Remove from the oven and enjoy!